My Favorite Albums of 2024

 ***Author's note: Below you will find two different rankings for this year's albums.
 The first list consists of a Top Fifty albums with a following list of "Honorable Mentions."
 These are my favorite albums of the year, that is, the albums to which I have formed the greatest emotional attachments.
 The second list consists of The Reviews.
 These are ordered according to my more 'objective', yet still personal, judgment as to their quality, that is, the "best" albums of the year.
 Here I have ordered the albums reviewed according to a metric determination--my own numerical rating system--which I call the "Fishscales".
 These help me determine what the "best" albums of the year are from a more critical, qualitative, and quantitative viewpoint, that is, without as much emotional attachment as "My Favorite" albums.

 I have experienced a bit of a transition this year: a crisis or bubble burst of my inner evolution; I have found that I have lost interest, enthusiasm, and even tolerance for much of the music being released by so-called "prog" artists.
-I seem to have realized that many artists are no longer interested in progressing music but, instead, replicating and their revered forms of the past.
+I seem to have realized that many artists are no longer interested in progressing music but, instead, replicating their revered forms of the past.
 I can only hear so many "Suppers Ready"- or "Close to the Edge"-inspired epics or so much music employing all of the instrumental sounds and texturings first explored by Genesis on A Trick of the Tail and Wind and Wuthering.
 My deep dive into the history of Jazz-Rock Fusion has left me jaded against over-processed, over-produced music, longing for more music that is representational of adventure, spontaneity, and improvisational courage.
 Hence, it has been extremely difficult for me to motivate myself to listen to new albums that only seem to want to replicate old music.
 In fact, the number of albums I've managed to listen to much less review has dwindled significantly from my coverage of previous years.
 I apologize for those of you who have come to expect my brimming enthusiasm for the championing of new artists and new music; it's just not there in the same way that it was back in 2014and 2016 when I started this blog and began broadcasting my radio show.
 My mission of "prog-educating "my" public (what a joke!) has definitely shifted.
 I'm not quite certain where my energies are going to be directed in the near (or long) term but I do know that my love for music has not died, it is only shifting.
 Thanks for bearing with me; I hope it all works out for your benefit soon.

-I have been able to force myself to listen to over 80 new releases from 2024 from which I have posted reviews of 35 (so far).According to my calculations, we are fortunate to have 2024 presenting Prog World with no masterpieces, 12 "minor" masterpieces, and 12 other excellent "near-masterpieces"!
+I have been able to force myself to listen to over 100 new releases from 2024 from which I have posted reviews of 50 (so far).
+According to my calculations, we are fortunate to have 2024 presenting Prog World with 14 "minor" masterpieces and 14 other excellent "near-masterpieces"!
+Despite the appearance of a handful of genuinely creative and refreshing new albums, I would not call this a great year for progressive rock music.

 The Rankings